IchBinLeoon/anisearch-discord-bot/README.md

 - `setprefix <prefix>:` Changes the current server prefix.
 Max 5 characters.

-- `setchannel [ID]:` Sets the channel for the anime episode notifications.
-If no channel ID is specified, the current one is used.
+- `setchannel [#channel|ID]:` Sets the channel for the anime episode notifications.
+If no channel is specified, the current one is used.

 - `removechannel:` Removes the channel set for the anime episode notifications.